A major new open access initiative.

 - Funding agencies will monitor compliance and sanction non-compliant beneficiaries/grantees.

 cOAlition S principles also include a commitment to changing the academic reward and incentive system by supporting the principles of the San Francisco Declaration on Research Assessment (DORA) that research should be assessed on its own merits rather than on the basis of the venue in which the research is published.
 The University of Nottingham has also committed to this culture change by signing DORA.

-The Wellcome Trust, another signatory, has already revised its OA policy.
-The new policy came into effect on 1 January 2021.
+The Wellcome Trust, another signatory, has also revised its OA policy and its new policy came into effect on 1 January 2021.

 Although primarily Europe-focused on launch, the Bill and Melinda Gates Foundation and the World Health Organization have also joined cOAlition S, and the National Natural Science Foundation of China, among others, has issued a statement supporting the initiative.